TommasoMenghini/Reliability-and-Systematic-Biases-of-Polling-Organizations/README.md

 ## Main Findings

-* Several parties display **persistent over‑ or under‑estimation** across different elections.
+* Some parties display **persistent over‑ or under‑estimation** across different elections.
 * These errors are **not agency‑specific**, but largely **shared across polling organizations**.
 * As a consequence, simple aggregation strategies such as the *Poll of Polls* **do not eliminate systematic bias**.
-* Aggregated estimates remain vulnerable when all agencies are distorted in the same direction.

 These findings are consistent with existing evidence in the literature, notably Shirani‑Mehr et al. (2018), highlighting common structural biases in polling.

 ---